 Eek my little guy is going to be in the fourth grade and I’m finding that when you jump out of the early elementary age, then you may need to step things up.
 I know he can handle a little more challenge so this year I’m prepping some fun history and science projects for him.
+If you’re not sure, what you’ll use for him take a look at my list of homeschool curriculum for grade 4.

-He loves those subjects and want to do more with them and has requested so.
+He loves those subjects and wants to do more with them and has requested so.
 We stuck to our old curriculum but found the last half of the year a bit of a bore at least for him.
 He coasted through it and I know he’s capable of more.

 We’ll be adding some coding this year since he’s played around in Scratch.
 He wants to design Minecraft mods so I’m still deciding what program we’re going to go with for that.